Railroad Retirement Board: History

 While the railroad retirement system has remained separate from the social security system, the two systems are closely coordinated with regard to earnings credits, benefit payments, and taxes.
 The financing of the two systems is linked through a financial interchange under which, in effect, the portion of railroad retirement annuities that is equivalent to social security benefits is coordinated with the social security system.
 The purpose of this financial coordination is to place the social security trust funds in the same position they would be in if railroad service were covered by the social security program instead of the railroad retirement program.

 Legislation enacted in 1974 restructured railroad retirement benefits into two tiers, so as to coordinate them more fully with social security benefits.
 The first tier is based on combined railroad retirement and social security credits, using social security benefit formulas.
 The second tier is based on railroad service only and is comparable to the pensions paid over and above social security benefits in other industries.

 The railroad unemployment insurance system was also established in the 1930s.
 The Great Depression demonstrated the need for unemployment compensation programs, and state unemployment programs had been established under the Social Security Act in 1935.
 While the state unemployment programs generally covered railroad workers, railroad operations which crossed state lines caused special problems.
 Unemployed railroad workers were denied compensation by one state because their employers had paid unemployment taxes in another state.
 Although there were cases where employees appeared to be covered in more than one state, they often did not qualify in any.

 A federal study commission, which reported on the nationwide state plans for unemployment insurance, recommended that railroad workers be covered by a separate plan because of the complications their coverage had caused the state plans.
 Congress subsequently enacted the Railroad Unemployment Insurance Act in June 1938.
 The Act established a system of benefits for unemployed railroaders, financed entirely by railroad employers and administered by the RRB.
 Sickness benefits were added in 1946.

+The agency offices were originally located in Washington, DC.
+They relocated to Chicago, IL, as part of a decentralization of government offices after the attack on Pearl Harbor and the entry of the United States into World War II.